Worble/Zulma/README.md

 - pulse
 - simplex

-All valid themes can also be found under the `extras.zulma_themes` variable in the `config.toml`.
+All valid themes can also be found under the `extra.zulma_themes` variable in the `theme.toml`.
 Choosing no theme will set default as the theme.
 Setting an invalid theme value will cause the site to render improperly.

 ```toml
 [extra]
 zulma_theme = "darkly"
 ```

 Additionally, in extra, you can also set the `zulma_allow_theme_selection` boolean.
-Setting this to true will allow a menu in the footer to allow users to select their own theme.
+Setting this to `true` will allow a menu in the footer to allow users to select their own theme.
+This option will store their theme choice in their localstorage and apply it on every page, assuming `zulma_allow_theme_selection` is still true.
 This requires javascript to be enabled to function; if the page detects javascript is disabled on the clients machine, it will hide itself.

 ```toml
 [extra]